6 Shareholders’ participation rights

 The Board of Directors convenes an ordinary General Meeting of Shareholders with a period of notice of 30 days.
 The meeting must be held within six months following the end of a business year.
 The invitation to the General Meeting is to be publicised on the company’s website as well as, if necessary, in other media to be designated by the Board of Directors.
 The invitation must contain the information required by law, especially the agenda to be dealt with at the meeting, the proposals of the Board of Directors and, in the event of elections, the names of the proposed candidates.

-An extraordinary General Meeting may be convened by the Board of Directors if this is in the urgent interest of the Liechtensteinische Landesbank or at the written request − stating the reason for convening the extraordinary General Meeting – of shareholders representing ten per cent of the share capital.
+An extraordinary General Meeting may be convened by the Board of Directors if this is in the urgent interest of Liechtensteinische Landesbank or at the written request − stating the reason for convening the extraordinary General Meeting – of shareholders representing at least 10 per cent of the share capital.

-Shareholders, who together hold at least 5 per cent of the share capital represented, can request that an item be placed on the agenda to be dealt with by the General Meeting.
+Shareholders who jointly represent not less than 5 per cent of the share capital can request that an item be placed on the agenda to be dealt with by the General Meeting.
 Requests for items to be placed on the agenda must be received, at the latest, 21 days prior to the date of the General Meeting.
 The Board of Directors shall publicise the amended agenda at least 13 days prior to the date of the General Meeting.

-Shareholders, who together hold at least 5 per cent of the share capital represented, have the right, prior to the General Meeting, to add proposals or supplements to items on the agenda.
-Moreover, every shareholder can add proposals to items on the agenda during the General Meeting.
+Shareholders who jointly represent not less than 5 per cent of the share capital have the right, prior to the General Meeting, to submit proposals regarding items on the agenda or items that have been added to the agenda.
+Furthermore, any shareholder may submit proposals regarding items on the agenda during the General Meeting.

 6.5 Registration in the company’s share register

-The Liechtensteinische Landesbank has exclusively issued registered shares.
+Liechtensteinische Landesbank has exclusively issued registered shares.
 It maintains a share register containing the names of the owners of registered shares.
 Upon request, the purchasers of registered shares are entered in the share register as shareholders having a voting right provided that they expressly render a declaration that they have purchased these shares in their own name for their own account.
 If the purchaser is not prepared to render such a declaration, the Board of Directors can refuse to enter the shares with voting rights in the register.
 Pursuant to Art.
-5a of the Statutes (www.llb.li/statutes), the Board of Directors has specified that nominee registrations without the above-mentioned declaration are generally to be made without a voting right.
+5a of the statutes (www.llb.li/statutes), the Board of Directors has specified that nominee registrations without the above-mentioned declaration are generally to be made without a voting right.
 In order for the right to vote to be exercised at the General Meeting of Shareholders, entry in the share register must be made at the latest three working days prior to the date of the General Meeting.
-Accordingly, the deadline for entry in the share register for the General Meeting on Friday, 7 May 2021 was fixed at 5 p.m. on Monday, 3 May 2021.
-From 4 May to 7 May 2021 no entries will be made in the share register.
+Accordingly, the deadline for entry in the share register for the General Meeting on Friday, 5 May 2023 was fixed at 5 p.m. on Monday, 1 May 2023.
+From 2 May to 5 May 2023 no entries will be made in the share register.